tt-bot-dev/tt.bot/README.md

 # Features
 - **Emoji to picture**: A simple way to convert your magnificent emoji to an animated PNG image!
 > *Rendering APNGs is not currently supported by Discord, thereby, the preview will display as a still image.*
-- **Extensions**: Is tt.bot's command suite not enough for you?
-Build your own commands using a powerful JavaScript API.
 - **Free software**: tt.bot is free software distributed under the [GNU AGPL v3 or later](./LICENSE).
 Translations for tt.bot are licensed under the [MIT License][language-license].
 - **Cross-server telephony**: Chat with anyone using tt.bot across Discord.
 > *Setup is required in order to use tt.bot's telephony features.*